 #3 Sign Up for School Meals – La Cantine

 Should you wish for your child to eat at ‘La Cantine’, as it is famously referred to in France, you will need to obtain a medical form from the school.
 The medical form will include a list of vaccinations that must be completed.
 You will need to prove your child has been immunized against diphtheria, tetanus, whooping cough and polio.
 Children from overseas will also need a tuberculosis vaccination.
 It is strongly suggested you visit a doctor beforehand in order to know which vaccinations are required in France.
 You may wish to look in to having your health records translated ahead of time, as this will help ease the entire process for you.

 The school canteen is optional in France, but should you not opt for the school lunch system, you will be required to pick up your child from school at lunchtime.
 In order to determine which fee you will be expected to pay for school meal vouchers, you will need to submit a copy your latest pay slip to the Service de l’Enseignement office (a copy of both pay slips if both parents are employed).
 They will determine how much you will pay based on your annual income.

 School uniforms are not worn in French state schools, which can be a saving for some expat families.
-However, parents will need to buy items like stationary, school bags and in some cases, sports equipment.
-Once your child is at the lycée level, you will also have to buy textbooks (grants are available to those on low income).
+However, parents will need to buy items like stationary, school bags and in some cases, sports equipment, in preparation for La Rentrée.
+Once your child is at the lycée level, you will also have to buy textbooks.
+Grants are available to those on low income.

 Often a concern for expats is how their children will cope with instruction in French.
-Not all French schools in Provence provide additional support to such pupils, although you are much more likely to find such support in areas where there exists a greater expat community, such as Aix-en-Provence.
-It is therefore highly recommended that one find a means of additional language courses, preferably before the start of school, but ideally in conjunction with as well.
-Visit the language services section of our Business Directory for a list of language programs in your area.
+Not all French schools provide additional support to such pupils, although you are much more likely to find such support in areas where there exists a greater expat community, such as Paris or Provence.
+It is therefore highly recommended to sign up for additional language courses, preferably before the start of school, but ideally in conjunction with as well.
+Read our article How Quickly Will My Child Learn French?.